 This module enables you to explore the structure, bonding, functionality and reactions of organic molecules with specific reference to pharmaceutically important drugs.
 You will also develop your ability to practice chemical laboratory skills.

-Principles of Human Biology
+Principles of Human Biology and Disease

 This module enables you to explore principles of human physiology and pathology with respect to homeostatic mechanisms.
 You will learn about bacteria, viruses and fungus and their role in human health and disease.

 This module enables you to understand the physicochemical properties of active pharmaceutical ingredients and introduces you to the basic principles of pharmaceutical formulation.

 This module provides you with the basic, practical and relevant mathematical and analytical chemistry foundation for the quantitative aspects all Pharmaceutical modules.

 Biologically Active Molecules